Straight Answers to Thirty-four Frequently Asked Questions of Expungement Lawyers in New Jersey

 Q20.
 I was charged with a federal crime.
 What is involved in getting that expunged?

-A. Federal statutes that provide for expunction of arrests and convictions are extremely limited.
+A. In general, federal law is very unforgiving.
 Provision exists for persons who obtained a “Special Probation” under Title 18, Section 3607 of the United States Code.
 That section relates to persons charged with simple possession of controlled dangerous substances.
 It is available only to persons under twenty-one years of age at the time of the offense.
 And, incredibly, this exception is available only to persons found guilty of the offense.
 If a person was arrested, went to trial, and acquitted; or if the charge was dismissed for insufficient evidence, 18 U.S.C.
 3607 makes no provision for expungement of that arrest.

 Q21.
 When I was nineteen, I pleaded guilty to possession of cocaine with intent to distribute.
 Two lawyers have told me that that offense can never be expunged.
 Are they right?

-Combining the new law with the decision in G.R., persons may now apply to have convictions for possession with intent to distribute expunged.
-However, even under the new law, such applications will seldom sail through smoothly.
-The applicant will need to anticipate an objection from the prosecutor.
+Combining the changed law with the decision in G.R., many convictions for possession with intent to distribute can now be expunged.
+Even under the changed law, however, such applications will seldom sail through smoothly.
+You should be prepared for an objection from the prosecutor.
 An in-court hearing will then be needed.
-At this in-court hearing, the judge will consider the entire circumstances of the conviction.
-Where distribution or intent to distribute was involved, you may still have to convince the judge that expungement is the public interest.
+It may be necessary to obtain the services of an expert witness.
+At the in-court hearing, the judge will consider the entire circumstances of the conviction.
+Where distribution or intent to distribute was involved, you may still have to convince the judge that compelling circumstances support the expungement application.
 The final decision to grant or deny the expungement application will turn on that determination.

 It is also important to note that the losing party after such a hearing has the right to appeal the judge's decision.
-The bottom line is that a person seeking to have this offense expunged should expect delays, court appearances, and a process that will likely be quite costly with no guaranteed outcome.
+The bottom line is that if you are seeking to have this offense expunged, expect delays, possible need for a court appearance, and a process that will likely be costly and with no guaranteed outcome.

 Q22.
-I received an expungement a few years ago.
+My record was expunged a few years ago.
 Unfortunately, I was subsequently arrested again.
 Can I get a new expungement for those later charges?

 Cost

 Q23.
-What will it cost to expunge my criminal record?
+What will it cost for me to seek an expungement?

-If you handle the matter on your own, your cost will typically be about $150.00.
-These are the out-of-pocket expenses that you will incur.
-Having a lawyer will raise the cost considerably.
+If you handle the matter on your own, your cost will usually be limited to out-of-pocket expenses.
+Those out-of-pocket expenses are often just nominal.
+Having a lawyer entails lawyer fees.

 Procedure

 Q24.
-How long does it take to expunge a criminal record?
+How long does it take to expunge a criminal record, and is there any way to speed it up?

 Q25.
 Must I personally appear in court to obtain the expungement?

 A. In the vast majority of cases, no court appearance is needed.
-There are exceptions.
-One of those exceptions would be if someone objects to the application.
-And as explained earlier, if your offense involved possession of a controlled dangerous substance with intent to distribute, a court appearance will likely be needed.
+Exceptions exist.
+If someone objects to the application, an appearance might be required.
+And, as explained earlier, if your offense involved possession of a controlled dangerous substance with intent to distribute, a court appearance on your part may sometimes make a difference.

 Q26.
 Even though the statute says that I qualify for an expungement, won’t the victim, or the cop who arrested me, object anyway?